wadetb/shellspace/doc/VR.md

 + Unregistering texture/geometry doesn't actually destroy the GL object.
 + Widgets can resize their cell to their own size (post aspect correction), until unregistered.
 This will fix headmouse scaling.
   Widgets will send an arc message back to the shell with their local figures.
 The arc message could include the plugin & widget id, or else the cell id once I have that.
-+ VNC plugin hide cursor when activeness is lost.

 # Misc

-+ Moving plugins to .so files will speed up my turnaround time thanks to a smaller .APK.

 + Consider serializing all API calls through something like the InQueue, to ensure correct ordering in the presence of performance throttling.